southeast Michigan counties

 Listserv email lists

 To subscribe to the University of Michigan birders email list, birders@umich.edu, send an email to Lyris@listserver.itd.umich.edu and include the command subscribe birders Your Name in the subject line.
 (Read the FAQ first.)
-Or check recent postings to the list at Don Crockett's web site.
+Or check recent postings to the list at the Surfbirds web site.
 If you're interested only in news of "special" birds seen in southeast Michigan, subscribe instead to SE-MI-Birdlist@umich.edu by sending an email to the same Lyris address but with the subject line subscribe SE-MI-birdlist Your Name.
 (See the FAQ.)

 Email Archives / RBAs